Keeping Bees in Winter

 Winter in the bee yard is typically a slower time with less activity for the bees and the keeper.
 But, of course we worry and hope that all is well.

-If one colony has no activity while all the others are busy, you may need to do a quick check.
+Still, if one colony has no activity while all the others are busy, you may need to do a quick check.
 Just pop the top and look in (with your veil on of course).
+A cluster of bees with just a bit of activity likely means they are okay.

 Hive in snow and beekeeper with shovel to clear entrances.